ErickTamayo/tailwindcss-named-groups/README.md

 # TailwindCSS named groups

 TailwindCSS pluing that adds named groups to the group variant.
-This solves the issue of having nested `.group` classes
+This is handy if you have nested groups hovers.

 ![idle](images/idle.png)
 ![foo-hover](images/foo.png)